Butterfield Brothers aka British Butterfield of Levis

 but changed to the Popular.
 It was soon abbreviated to LevisPop, and was, indeed, very popular.

-Bob Newey then joined with the company, Arthur and Billy, and sister Daisy,
+Bob Newey then joined with Arthur, Billy and Daisy Butterfield,

 to set up a motorcycle company.
 (Newey later married Daisy).
 Their first

 model was a two-stroke with a capacity of 211cc.

 1916 The 211cc vertical two-stroke engine produced 3hp.
 An enclosed chain

 magneto and drive to the rear wheel was by Pedley Vee belt.
 The machine weighed approximately 120lb.

 1920 Their first racing success was in the Lightweight 250 class within